coreinfrastructure/best-practices-badge/background.md

 This section basically provides a literature search of related materials.
 These include
 guidelines for OSS projects,
-methods for evaluating OSS projects, methods developing secure software, or evaluating software for its security.
+general methods for evaluating OSS projects, security-related materials (e.g., guidelines or evaluation processes), security-related metrics, and miscellaneous.
 Some of these approaches may be useful for the badging system as well.

 ## Guidelines for OSS projects